 In Chinese culture, each year is related to a Chinese zodiac animal according to the 12-year cycle.
-2018 is the Chinese Year of the Dog and those born in the sign are deemed to be loyal and honest and kind.
+2019 is the Chinese Year of the Pig which is a symbol of wealth.

 Customs and traditions